swhitefi/Comparative_Genomics/day1_afternoon/README.md

 Set your working directory to Artemis_files and click OK.

-Now Go to the top left File options and select Open File Manager.
+Now go to the top left File options and select Open File Manager.
 You should see the folder Artemis_files.
 Expand it and select KPNIH.gb file.
 A new window should open displaying your features stored in a genbank file.

 Now open BAM file by selecting File -> Read BAM/VCF file -> Select -> Rush_KPC_266__aln_marked.bam -> OK

 Reads aligned to your reference are displayed as stacked at the top panel of Artemis.
-Now right click on any of this stacked reads and Go to Graph and select Coverage(screenshot below).
+Now right click on any of the stacked reads and Go to Graph and select Coverage(screenshot below).

 ![alt tag](https://github.com/alipirani88/Comparative_Genomics/blob/master/_img/day1_after/artemis/select_graph.png)